jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 TODO IDE and vimdiff

-TODO Could change the content to be domain specific in another area.
+The content can be easily changed to be domain specific in another area, simply by choosing a different example for the exercises.

+We have also adapted a modular design for the course material -- using Markdown with Quarto, to allow easy inclusion and exlusion of individual sections included in the main document.
+A similar modular design would be possible, for example, with Latex.
+This means that the content can be adapt

-Fimally, we encourage participants to feed experiences back into the project, either via a GitHub issue or pull request.
+Finally, we encourage participants to feed experiences back into the project, either via a GitHub issue or pull request.
 This allows us to continually learn from delivery and improve the material for future participants, especially if making instructions clearer or providing solutions